zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/snowflake-cortex.md

 ## Introduction

-[Snowflake Cortex AI and ML functions](https://docs.snowflake.com/en/guides-overview-ai-features) allows users to quickly analyze data and build generative AI applications using fully managed LLMs, vector search and fully managed text-to-SQL services.
+[Snowflake Cortex AI](https://docs.snowflake.com/en/guides-overview-ai-features) allows users to quickly analyze data and build generative AI applications using fully managed LLMs, vector search and fully managed text-to-SQL services.
 It also enables multiple users to use AI models with no-code, SQL and Python interfaces.

 ## Integrating Your Mendix App with Snowflake Cortex